-The income tax provision for the years ended December 31, 2015 and 2014 was primarily due to U.S. federal and state taxes on income earned in the U.S. No provision for income tax has been provided on undistributed earnings of our foreign subsidiaries because such earnings may be repatriated to Ireland without incurring any tax liability.
-Cumulative unremitted earnings of overseas subsidiaries totaled approximately \$107.0 million at December 31, 2015.
+No provision for income tax has been provided on undistributed earnings of our foreign subsidiaries because such earnings may be repatriated to Ireland without incurring any tax liability.
+Cumulative unremitted earnings of overseas subsidiaries totaled approximately \$133.7 million at December 31, 2016.

-At December 31, 2015, we maintained a valuation allowance of \$2.6 million against certain U.S. state deferred tax assets and \$104.2 million against certain Irish deferred tax assets as we determined that it is more-likely-than-not that these net deferred tax assets will not be realized.
+At December 31, 2016, we maintained a valuation allowance of \$4.8 million against certain U.S. state deferred tax assets and \$137.1 million against certain Irish deferred tax assets as we determined that it is more-likely-than-not that these net deferred tax assets will not be realized.
 If we demonstrate consistent profitability in the future, the evaluation of the recoverability of these deferred tax assets may change and the remaining valuation allowance may be released in part or in whole.

-As of December 31, 2015, we had \$881.0 million of Irish NOL carryforwards, \$5.5 million of U.S. federal NOL carryforwards and \$7.2 million of U.S. state NOL carryforwards, \$44.8 million of federal R&D credits, \$9.8 million of alternative minimum tax credits and \$5.9 million of U.S. state tax credits which either expire on various dates through 2035 or can be carried forward indefinitely.
+As of December 31, 2016, we had \$1.1 billion of Irish NOL carryforwards, \$8.0 million of U.S. federal NOL carryforwards and \$7.4 million of U.S. state NOL carryforwards, \$53.1 million of federal R&D credits, \$9.0 million of alternative minimum tax credits and \$9.4 million of U.S. state tax credits which either expire on various dates through 2036 or can be carried forward indefinitely.
 These loss carryforwards and credits are available to reduce certain future Irish and U.S. taxable income and tax, respectively, if any.
 These loss carryforwards are subject to review and possible adjustment by the appropriate taxing authorities.
-These loss carryforwards, which may be utilized in any future period, may be subject to limitations based upon changes in the ownership of our stock.
+These loss carryforwards, which may be utilized in any future period, may be subject to limitations based upon changes in the ownership of our ordinary shares.
 We have performed a review of ownership changes in accordance with the Code and have determined that it is more-likely-than-not that, as a result of the Business Combination, we experienced a change of ownership.
 As a consequence, a portion of our U.S. federal NOL carryforwards and tax credit carryforwards are subject to an annual limitation of \$127.0 million.